 It’s hard to believe that this corner shop began life as a bakery more than 100 years ago.
 Or that it was shuttered for years in between then and now.
 Or that it was essentially under water after Katrina.
-Now, after getting love from umpteen magazines and travel- and food-channel shows and a visit from the Obama family, people literally come by the busload.
-Try to sit inside or on the original deck, either has more charm than the massive outside picnic area, thrown up to accommodate their popularity surge.
-But don’t be put off—all that matters is that the po’ boys still hold up terrifically.
+Now, after getting love from umpteen magazines and travel- and food-channel shows (plus a visit from the Obamas), people literally come by the busload.
+Try to sit inside or on the original deck, either has more charm than the massive outside picnic area, thrown up to accommodate the popularity surge.
+But don’t be put off—what matters is that the po’ boys still hold up terrifically.
 Claims to fame are the fried shrimp and juicy roast beef—our favorite in the city, even if (maybe because) it’s among the sloppiest.
 We’re fond of the Reuben or lighter caprese, too.
 The homemade potato salad is killer, and the banana pudding is old skool lip-smacking.
 Round it all out with a bottled Barq’s and a stroll along nearby Bayou St. John.
-They promise that after a pending kitchen expansion, oysters will be back on the menu full time (Mon and Wed only till then—but now available with bacon!
-Just say yes).
+Oysters are on the menu Monday and Wednesday only and are available with bacon!
+(Just say yes).
 The line can be daunting but moves pretty fast (more so with a beer in hand, so hit up the bar), or try for off-peak hours.

 New Orleans› Restaurant

 538 Hagan Ave

 Our Rating Neighborhood Mid-City Esplanade Hours Wed–Mon 11am–10pm; closed Tues Phone 504/482-3047 Prices Everything under $18 Cuisine Type Casual Fare Web site Parkway Bakery and Tavern Other Closed Tues

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.